 Between 2002 and 2010, the Project Manager employed by the Council worked with schools, community groups and individuals to research, record and celebrate the history of Madeley, Sutton Hill and Woodside.
 The Project Manager was initially based at Madeley Library, but eventually was relocated to the Council offices.

-The Madeley History Group (which is an offshoot of the Project) meets every Tuesday morning at Jubilee House and its members have produced an ongoing series of publications covering parish local history under the guidance of the Project Manager (see publications page).
+Active members of the group meet every Tuesday morning at Jubilee House and have produced an ongoing series of publications covering parish local history under the guidance of the Project Manager (see publications page).

 New members are welcome, if you would like more details or to contact the group, please email John Corrock at: firstname.lastname@example.org or call 07873 169 667.

-Any local person can become a Friend of the Living History Project by attending the AGM.
+Any local person can become a Friend of the Madeley History Group by attending the AGM.
 They are entitled to vote at the AGM and can put themselves forward as a Community Representative to sit on the Management Committee.

 In November 2012, the role of the Project was reviewed and it was decided to add two additional objects to its constitution so that it could fully support the Town Council which wished to broaden its range of heritage regeneration activities.